What is a terminal church?

 The Training Church

 A training church and its leaders will work to train laymen for ministry.
 In a sense, they will “work themselves out of a job.”
 Being a leader like this takes humility.
-In order to prevent a terminal church, you must see yourself as having a terminus; that you are replaceable, and that those you train will be better than you.
+To prevent a terminal church, you must see yourself as having a terminus; that you are replaceable, and that those you train will be better than you.

 A training church will: